twilio/twilio-csharp/README.md

 ## Sample Usage

-The examples below show how to have your application initiate and outbound phone call and send an SMS message using the Twilio .NET helper library:
+The examples below show how to have your application initiate an outbound phone call and send an SMS message using the Twilio .NET helper library:
 ```csharp
 TwilioClient.Init("ACCOUNT_SID", "AUTH_TOKEN");